splunk/observability-workshop/content/en/apm/online-boutique/_index.md

 {{% expand title="{{% badge style=primary icon=user-ninja %}}**Ninja** - Visit the Online Boutique you just deployed{{% /badge %}}" %}}
 {{% notice style="blue" %}}

 The Online Boutique is viewable on port 81 of the EC2 instance's IP address.
 The IP address is the one you used to SSH into the instance at the beginning of the workshop.

 Open your web browser and go to `http://<ec2-ip-address>:81/` where you will then be able to see the Online Boutique running.
 {{% /notice %}}
 {{% /expand %}}

-Your Workshop instructor will provide you with URL to access the Online Boutique.
+Your Workshop instructor will provide you with a URL to access the Online Boutique.
 Enter this URL into your browser and you will see the Online Boutique homepage.

 ![Online Boutique](../images/online-boutique.png)